Overview

 View Room Usage.

-- On the Occupant Counts window on the Navigation panel, clear all and select Level 0.0 ft.
-This is the usage of the first elevator.
+- On the Occupant Counts window on the Navigation panel, clear all and select Elevator00→Level 0.0 ft and Elevator01→Level 0.0 ft.
+This is the usage of the elevators, as in Figure 22.

 - Close the Occupant Counts window.